profefe/profefe/README.md

 from a trusted network, can bring unexpected delays in cases when profiling data was needed for a quick investigation of an incident.

-Continues profiling can also help in a situation where an instance showed periodic outstanding behaviour but had been restarted by an "external force" (i.e. *OOM killer or an On Call Ops in the middle of a weekend*), before a developer could scrap the profiles.
+Continuous profiling can also help in a situation where an instance showed periodic outstanding behaviour but had been restarted by an "external force" (i.e. *OOM killer or an On Call Ops in the middle of a weekend*), before a developer could scrap the profiles.